-Frontier has anti-bribery and anti-corruption policies, and a zero-tolerance approach to these issues.
-Any employee who breaches these policies will face disciplinary action, which could result in dismissal for gross misconduct.
-Any non-employee who breaches these policies may have their contract terminated with immediate effect.
+Frontier has anti-bribery and corruption policies, and a zero-tolerance approach to these issues.
+Any employee who breaches this policy will face disciplinary action, which could result in dismissal for gross misconduct.
+Any non-employee who breaches this policy may have their contract terminated with immediate effect.